orcunsaltik/gulp-rollup-2/README.md

     .pipe(gulp.dest('./dist'));
 );
 ```
+### When it comes first...
-### At the beginning...
-File path in the input option replaces the role of gulp src.
+#### The file path in the input option of the Rollup config used by the src method of gulp-rollup-2 plugin replaces the role of "src" method of gulp plugin.

 ``` js
 const gulp = require('gulp');